Skip to content

 if isinstance(cmd, click.Group):

-subs = [walk(c) for name, c in sorted(cmd.commands.items())]
+if subs := [walk(c) for name, c in sorted(cmd.commands.items())]:

 info["subcommands"] = subs